 Four-piece band Appleby Stone produce luscious folk and jazz music for discerning audiences.

-Ken Appleby, guitar and vocals, Emma Stone, flute saxophones and vocals, Paul Smith on double bass, Greg Knowles on percussion.
+Ken Appleby, guitar and vocals, Emma Stone, flute saxophones and vocals, Katherine Baerenzten on vocals and piano, Paul Smith on double bass.

-There is no other band quite like them.
-Their music is easy to enjoy but at the same time sophisticated and engaging, while being wholly original with songs concerning love, the loss of love, attraction, cynicism, existentialism and the glory of the aurora borealis!
+There is no other band that play such a wide variety of genres while being wholly original.
+Their music is sophisticated and engaging, with songs concerning love, the loss of love, attraction, cynicism, existentialism and the glory of the aurora borealis!

 The Ale House